sakshisharma-ss/skillwise/README.md

 - Export reports on user activity and feedback

 Tech Stack-
-Frontend: HTML5, CSS3, JavaScript (Vanilla JS)
+-Frontend: HTML5, CSS3, JavaScript (Vanilla JS)
-Backend: JavaScript-based logic, Flask (Python) for REST APIs.
+-Backend: JavaScript-based logic, Flask (Python) for REST APIs.
-Database: Simulated persistent storage or SQLite when using Flask.
+-Database: Simulated persistent storage or SQLite when using Flask.
-Authentication: Simple email-password validation using backend logic.
+-Authentication: Simple email-password validation using backend logic.
-Version Control: Managed via Git and GitHub for collaboration and submission.
+-Version Control: Managed via Git and GitHub for collaboration and submission.